-Unit holders shall be exempted from the Income Tax (Personal Income Tax or Corporate income tax) on income incurred from the conversion.
+Unit holders shall be subject to the Income Tax (Personal Income Tax or Corporate income tax) on income incurred from the conversion made from January 1, 2018 onwards.

-A PFPO shall be exempted from VAT, SBT and SD for the value of the tax base, income, an execution of instrument, respectively incurred from conversion or creation of real rights or any property rights according to the conversion.
+A PFPO shall be subject to VAT, SBT and SD for the value of the tax base, income and execution of the instrument, respectively, incurred from conversion or creation of real rights or any property rights according to a conversion made from January 1, 2018 onwards.